osefatul/read-render-parse-excelsheet-project/README.md

 # Parse and read Excel sheets
 ### Intro
-Find out and Understand how to upload, read an excel sheet or sheets in reactJs using xlsx library.
+Find out and understand how to upload, read an excel sheet or sheets in reactJs using xlsx library.